enspiral/handbook/guides/blogging.md

 * [Unsplash](https://unsplash.com/): free high resolution photos

 ## Post script from Rich about Medium vs. free software

-- [ ] talk about best platforms during conversation with Rich

 People will rightly question: hey why are you supporting Medium over [free software](https://www.gnu.org/philosophy/free-sw.en.html) alternatives?
 Aren't they just another venture-backed company capturing the value we peer-produce for the common benefit of the internet!?